gauravds/WirelessConnectivityNitTrichy/README.md

 1. Connected to which wireless network: Wifi, Mobile Data, No Internet
 2. Connected wireless connectivity name
-3. Signal Strength and other info.
+3. Signal Strength and other info like IP and MAC.
 4. When the state change of mobile app then print that relevant information.